rticommunity/rtiperftest/srcDoc/examples.rst

 Briefly, the necesary steps that you need to use your type in *RTI Perftest* are:

--  Copy your IDL files into srcIdl/custom/
+-  Copy your IDL files into `~/rtiperftest/srcIdl/custom/`
--  Implement the functions of customtype.cxx
+-  Implement the API custom type functions of customtype.cxx
--  Run the build script with the ``--customType <type>``
+-  Run the build script with the command line paramiter ``--customType <type>``
 -  Now, you can run *RTI Perftest* as usual.

 Full example using Custom Types